perfectbogus/microservices-demo/README.md

 the build-image goal to create docker image with mvn install command
 - Check the services.yml file under docker-compose folder which includes the compose definition for microservice, twitter-to-kafka-service

+# If you are on the Mac remember
+- Comment proxy on m2 settings
+- Disable proxy on docker
+  - this will cause SSL errors on the repository config server